Wendat Nation: Housing

+Artifacts

+Wendat societies were village-based and to support their farming efforts, produced utilitarian ceramics that served functional purposes within their lifestyles, while also featuring aesthetic considerations relating to their design and form.
+Traditional crafts of the Wendat community continued in nineteenth century Quebec, despite colonization.
+The practices included canoe building, embroidery, basketry, and snowshoe making.

 Clothing

 Wendat clothing was mostly made from deer and beaver hides.
 Their clothes were very decorative by using porcupine quills, feathers, and wampum, and red was the most favourite colour in their culture.

 Men wore loincloths and moccasins on their feet, and in the winter, they wore sleeves and a cloak made of fur.
 On their backs, they wore fire pouches so that they could carry tobacco pipes, charms and personal belongings.
 Wendat men tended to smoke, so it was common for them to carry a pipe.
 Women wore the same thing as men, but instead of loincloths, they wore skirts.

 Media

 Book

 The book, Revisiting 1759, was written by author Thomas Peace and published by the University of Toronto Press in 2012.
-In chapter 6, Peace talks about how Huron-Wendat Nation responded to changes that happened during the conquest of Quebec from 1697 to 1791.
+In chapter 6, Peace talks about how the Wendat Nation responded to changes that happened during the conquest of Quebec from 1697 to 1791.